vis4/eu-drought/README.md

 make 7-video
 ```

-To generate the data used in the last chart run the R script
+To generate the data used in the last chart run the R script.

+## license

+feel free to re-use and re-mix as you like.

+CC-0